The Unofficial Royal Family Pages

 remember the screaming tabloid headlines.
 More often than not, those headlines will be

 negative.
-Thats the reality of the newspaper business where scandal sells.
+That’s the reality of the newspaper business where scandal sells.
 The greater concern, therefore, is the

 self-perpetuating, vicious cycle that will ensue if Harry gets a bad reputation as the